zentrocdot/InofficialTurtleGraphicsDoc/README.md

 import turtle
 ```

-<p align="justify">After importing the standard Python module
+<p align="justify">After importing the standard Python
-turtle one is ready to use Turtle graphics.</p>
+module turtle one is ready to use Turtle Graphics for
+creating images.</p>

 ## Setup Turtle Graphics Screen